"Colour is the most important element in my work and my current use of it stems from my earliest studies at art school".

 Reduced to essential form and function, Ryder’s work communicates directly and intuitively with the viewer, often invoking the seasons; from the amber tones of Autumn to the crips blues of Winter, the fresh notes of Spring or the warm chromatics of high Summer.
 Ryder describes these objects as conceptual muscles.
 Almost machine-like, each piece is a nexus of constrained phenomena anchored by colour, light and movement.

-Andrew Ryder's work has featured in numerous exhibitions and art fairs in the UK, USA, Far East and South East Asia, and is held in private collections internationally.
+Andrew Ryder's work has featured in many exhibitions and art fairs in the UK, USA, Far East and South East Asia, and is held in private collections internationally.